 Option 1: Residential rehab centre

-Professional individuals stay at a rehab facility and receive round-the-clock treatment that encompasses a detox programme, individual and group therapy, healthy meals, exercise and holistic activities as well as support once you leave the rehab facility.
+Professional individuals stay at a rehab facility and receive round-the-clock treatment that encompasses a detox Program, individual and group therapy, healthy meals, exercise and holistic activities as well as support once you leave the rehab facility.
 You stay is supported by a multi-disciplinary team who are specialised in addiction management and healthcare.

 Most inpatient addiction treatment centers offer a minimum stay of 28-days which is usually the maximum medical insurance companies cover.
 Many professionals opt to stay longer; anything from 90 days to a year, depending on how severe their addiction is.